Arish hotel bombing: Attack

 The attack began at around 7 a.m. when a vehicle driven by a suicide bomber approached the area of the Swiss Inn Resort in Al-Arish.
 The car exploded after security forces opened fire, but another militant managed to gain entry into the building, shooting several people and detonating his suicide belt near the kitchen area.
 The hotel had been housing judges responsible for overseeing the second round of parliamentary elections, which was held the day before the assault.

 Responsibility

 The Islamic State's Wilayat Sinai branch claimed responsibility for the attack in a statement posted on social media.
 The group said it was in response to the Egyptian government's imprisonment of women, but it did not provide further details.

 Impact

+The attack on the Swiss Inn hotel in al‑Arish claimed at least seven lives, including two election judges, two policemen, and one civilian, with 12–14 others injured, such as security personnel, judges, and hotel staff.
+According to state agency reports, two attack methods were used: a suicide car bomber was shot before reaching the hotel, and a gunman and suicide vest-wearer then entered the lobby and kitchen, resulting in the fatalities and injuries.

+Authorities described the assault as a deliberate attempt to “hinder the state from building its institution,” aiming to disrupt the electoral process.
+The Justice Ministry and Judges Club expressed that the judiciary would proceed undeterred, asserting judges' readiness "to sacrifice their lives" in defence of state institutions.

+The military pledged to intensify counter‑terror operations in North Sinai; announcing a reinforced campaign to “weed out” militant networks and safeguard future judicial and electoral activities.

+Regional impact

+This bombing was part of a cycle of terrorist activity in North Sinai, including prior attacks in January and July 2015.
+In the aftermath of those earlier strikes, residents reported mass arrests, widespread detention, and a heavy security crackdown with armoured vehicles deployed across al‑Arish.
+The November hotel bombing continued this tradition, with authorities further tightening checkpoints, increasing patrols, and launching raids on suspected militant hideouts.

+Northerners in al‑Arish reported a palpable fear of arbitrary detention and home-searches in the wake of prior attacks; a pattern repeated after the November 2015 explosion.
+Damage to infrastructure extended beyond the hotel; nearby government buildings, media offices, and homes suffered shattered windows and structural harm.